CZ-NIC/fred-docs/Features/General/DomainNameRestrictions.rst

 registered domain names by providing forbidden keywords or patterns in the domain blacklist.

-The :ref:`restrictions can be configured <restrict-dn>` for any period of time given by a starting and ending date of validity.
+The :ref:`restrictions can be configured <config-restrict-dn>` for any period of time given by a starting and ending date of validity.